Course Catalog

 Campus Locations: Valdosta, High School

-Purpose: The Barbering Assistant I technical certificate of credit introduces courses that prepare students for careers in the field of Barbering.
+The Barbering Assistant I technical certificate of credit introduces courses that prepare students for careers in the field of Barbering.
+Graduates are employable as a Barbering Apprentices within barber shops.
+This program will also enable students to enroll into the Barber II technical certificate or Barbering diploma and complete the requirements for their state license.

 Careers: Barbering Apprentices within barber shops